Chinese Medicine for the Mind: A Science-Backed Guide to Improving Mental Health with Traditional Chinese Medicine

 $24.99

-Copies of the book sold from our website will also include an exclusive insert of a Daoist talisman from a Daoist medicine practitioner and instructions (see second photo)
+Copies of the book sold from our website will also include an exclusive bonus insert of a Daoist talisman and instructions.

-Our new book from The Eastern Philosophy founder Nina Cheng, with contributions from prominent clinicians and historians of Chinese medicine psychology from around the world, including lead contributor Brandt Stickley, LAc; Alexus McLeod, PhD; Daniel Spigelman; Dolly Yang, PhD; Shanshan Gao, PhD; and interviews with Josh Paynter, LAc and Z’ev Rosenberg, LAc (see details below).
+Our new book from The Eastern Philosophy founder Nina Cheng, with contributions from prominent clinicians and historians of Chinese medicine psychology from around the world, including lead contributor Brandt Stickley, LAc; Alexus McLeod, PhD; Dolly Yang, PhD; Daniel Spigelman; Shanshan Gao, PhD; and interviews with Josh Paynter, LAc and Z’ev Rosenberg, LAc (details below).

 The modern world is a nightmare for our mental health.
 Does modern medicine have the answer?
 For many patients, the answer is, unfortunately, “no.” But there may be another way.
 For two thousand years, traditional Chinese medicine (TCM) has been effectively treating anxiety, depression, insomnia, and other conditions using herbal medicine and other healing modalities.
-In this book, Nina Cheng—founder of Chinese medicine company The Eastern Philosophy, Communications Officer of IASTAM (International Association for the Study of Traditional Asian Medicine), and graduate student in the History of Medicine at Johns Hopkins School of Medicine—and a team of renowned practitioners and scholars of Chinese medicine, share practical, accessible remedies and protocols you can use to improve your mental and emotional well-being.
+In this book, Cheng and a team of renowned practitioners and scholars of Chinese medicine share practical, accessible remedies and protocols you can use to improve your mental and emotional well-being.

 • Readily-available herbal formulas